Mars landing

 A Mars landing is a landing of a spacecraft on the surface of Mars.
 Of multiple attempted Mars landings by robotic, uncrewed spacecraft, ten have had successful soft landings.
-There have also been studies for a possible human mission to Mars, including a landing, but none have been attempted.
-Soviet Union’s Mars 3, which landed in 1971, was the first successful Mars landing.
-As of 2022, the Soviet Union, United States, and China have conducted Mars landings successfully.
+There have also been studies for a possible human mission to Mars including a landing, but none has been attempted.

+As of 2023, the Soviet Union, United States, and China have conducted Mars landings successfully.
+Soviet Mars 3, which landed in 1971, was the first successful Mars landing, though the spacecraft failed after 110 seconds on the surface.
+All other Soviet Mars landing attempts failed.
+Viking 1 and Viking 2 were first successful NASA landers, launched in 1975.
+NASA's Mars Pathfinder, launched in 1996, successfully delivered the first Mars rover, Sojourner.
+In 2021, first Chinese lander and rover, Tianwen 1, successfully landed on Mars.
+The British Beagle 2 landed in 2003, but because of loss of contact and mission failure its landing would only be confirmed in 2015.

 Methods of descent and landing

 As of 2021, all methods of landing on Mars have used an aeroshell and parachute sequence for Mars atmospheric entry and descent, but after the parachute is detached, there are three options.
 A stationary lander can drop from the parachute back shell and ride retrorockets all the way down, but a rover cannot be burdened with rockets that serve no purpose after touchdown.

 One method for lighter rovers is to enclose the rover in a tetrahedral structure which in turn is enclosed in airbags.
 After the aeroshell drops off, the tetrahedron is lowered clear of the parachute back shell on a tether so that the airbags can inflate.
 Retrorockets on the back shell can slow descent.
 When it nears the ground, the tetrahedron is released to drop to the ground, using the airbags as shock absorbers.
 When it has come to rest, the tetrahedron opens to expose the rover.

 If a rover is too heavy to use airbags, the retrorockets can be mounted on a sky crane.
 The sky crane drops from the parachute back shell and, as it nears the ground, the rover is lowered on a tether.
 When the rover touches ground, it cuts the tether so that the sky crane (with its rockets still firing) will crash well away from the rover.
+Both Curiosity and Perseverance used sky crane for landing.

 Descent of heavier payloads

-For landers that are even heavier than the Curiosity rover (which required a 4.5 meter (15 feet) diameter aeroshell), engineers are developing a combination rigid-inflatable Low-Density Supersonic Decelerator that could be 8 meters (28 feet) in diameter.
+For landers that are even heavier than the Curiosity rover (which required a 4.5 meter (15 feet) diameter aeroshell), engineers are developing a combination rigid-inflatable Low-Density Supersonic Decelerator that could be 8 meters (26 feet) in diameter.
 It would have to be accompanied by a proportionately larger parachute.